 - 1. Inspect the masonry chimney and follow all the rules outlined in the section titled "CHIMNEY INFORMATION & REGULATIONS". - 2.
-Follow the directions for making a block-off plate in the section titled "INSTALLATION OF A FIREPLACE BLOCK-OFF PLATE". - Follow all of the regulations and guidelines specified in the sections titled "FIREPLACE INSERT - SPECIFICATIONS" and "PREPARATION FOR INSTALLATION - MASONRY FIREPLACE INSERT". - 4.
+Follow the directions for making a block-off plate in the section titled "INSTALLATION OF A FIREPLACE BLOCK-OFF PLATE". - Follow all of the regulations and guidelines specified in the sections titled "FIREPLACE INSERT -SPECIFICATIONS" and "PREPARATION FOR INSTALLATION - MASONRY FIREPLACE INSERT". - 4.
+The chimney connector that connects to the insert must either be a 6" flue adapter (See the section titled "OPTIONAL EQUIPMENT") or a connector that has been notched 1 1/4" above the bottom edge of the connector (1/2" wide).
+See the illustration to the left below. - 5.
 Once the plate is in position, slide the pipe into the plate up through the damper.
-It must extend up to the flue liner or at least one foot past the block-off plate. - 5.
-Install the surround panels by following the directions in the section titled "OPTIONAL EQUIPMENT".
+It must extend up to the flue liner or at least one foot past the block-off plate.

+- 6. Install the surround panels by following the directions in the section titled "OPTIONAL EQUIPMENT".
 You may now place your new appliance into the fireplace opening and position the connector pipe so that it can be easily pushed into the flue opening on top of the insert.
-You may want to use a towel or blanket to protect the floor while positioning the insert.

-- 6. Once this has been accomplished, reach in and pull the connector pipe down into the flue of the insert.
+You may want to use a towel or blanket to protect the floor while positioning the insert. - 7.
+Once this has been accomplished, reach in and pull the connector pipe down into the flue of the insert.
 If ample room between the top of the insert and the fireplace opening does not exist, you will need to remove the top firebricks by following the directions in the section "REPLACEMENT PARTS AND REMOVAL INSTRUCTIONS".
 Then reach inside the appliance and pull the connector down by placing your hand up through the flue opening of the appliance.
-The chimney connector should fit tight and secure into the flue opening. - 7.
+The chimney connector should fit tight and secure into the flue opening. - 8.
 With the connector in place, you have now completed the direct connection for your insert.
 It is a good idea to check your connection by trying to rock the chimney connector back and forth.
 If it feels snug, a good connection is established.
-If you can feel some play when you rock it back in forth, make sure that the insert is properly aligned and that the connector fits tight into the flue collar on the top of the insert. - 8.
+If you can feel some play when you rock it back in forth, make sure that the insert is properly aligned and that the connector fits tight into the flue collar on the top of the insert. - 9.
 Take a look at the figure on the following page.
 Make sure all of the items listed are complete.